Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

-The results presented in Tables 2 and 3 demonstrate that algae can be ordered within each family by using their fractal dimension.
-This may be useful in classification of algae and their studies, since typically algae within a given family are neither ordered nor organized. $^{29}$ The proposed order of decreasing complexity (see Tables 2 and 3) can be replaced by increasing complexity, which would require to reverse orders in Tables 2 and 3.
+The results presented in Tables~\ref{tab2} and~\ref{tab3} demonstrate that algae can be ordered within each family by using their $FD$.
+This may be useful in classification of algae and their studies, since typically algae within a given family are neither ordered nor organized~\cite{29}.
+The proposed order of decreasing complexity can be replaced by increasing complexity, which would require us to reverse the orders in Tables~\ref{tab2} and~\ref{tab3}.

+The validity of the computed fractal dimensions must be verified by comparing our results to those obtained before, specifically, for different algae.
+To the best of our knowledge, no FDs were calculated for the set of algae selected for this paper.
+However, for {\it Cladophora rupestris} of the class Chlorophyceae, $FD = 1.76$ was obtained~\cite{31}, which is consistent with the values of Table \ref{tab3} for the colonial forms.
+Independent calculations of FD for {\it Cladophora rupestris} done in~\cite{32} gave $FD = 1.59$, which slightly differs from the results obtained in~\cite{31} and in Table \ref{tab3}; the main reasons for the difference are improvements in modern computations as compared to those preformed almost 25 years ago~\cite{32}.

+The calculations of FDs were also done for {\it Laminaria digitata} and {\it Fucus serratus} of the class Phaeophyceae, for which $FD = 1.23$ and $1.11$ were obtained, respectively~\cite{31}.
+These values are close to the FDs of Table \ref{tab3} found by us for the multicellular forms.
+Moreover, the computations of FDs for 16 selected brown algae were also done~\cite{33}, and the obtained results range between $FD = 1.3$ and $FD = 1.7$, which is consistent with the results of Table~\ref{tab3}.
+Thus, there is an agreement between the previously obtained results~\cite{31,32,33} and the results presented in this paper.
+However, it must be pointed out that direct comparisons cannot be done because there are no computations of FDs for green algae selected by us for our investigation.